spesavento/Algorithms/algo_design_chapter1.md

 w | w' | m' | m |
 w'| w| m| m'  |

 This is **an** instance of the Stable Matching Problem which results in (m, w) and (m’, w’).
 There are no instabilities because both m and m’ are matched with their first preference and have no incentive to leave their current partner.
 However, in this stable matching, the women are not with their first preference.
-So there is no pair (m, w) such that m is ranked first on w’s preference list.
+So there is no pair (m, w) such that w is ranked first on m’s preference list and m is ranked first on w’s preference list.

 ### 2)
 >Decide whether you think the following statement is true or false.
 If it is true, give a short explanation.
 If it is false, give a counterexample.<p>